 - Students are able to (1) apply knowledge of the industry code of conduct and ethics, legislation and professional roles within AEP clinical practice; (2) integrate evidence-based practice in clinical decision making; (3) demonstrate and critique safe and appropriate exercise-based client management, including medications and delivering treatment plans; and (4) construct, evaluate and provide information and education to clients within AEP clinical practice.

-- Indicative assessments in this unit are as follows: (1) competency to practice and (2) clinical assessment and report.
+- Indicative assessments in this unit are as follows: (1) competency to practice; (2) client management report; and (3) professional communication assignment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and clinical assessment and report components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the competency to practice and client management report components.

 - Unit Coordinator(s)